Adding AI Re-Ranking to Category Pages

-You can leverage Algolia’s AI Dynamic Re-Ranking feature to find trends in your users’ behavior.
-Based on users’ interaction throughout search and browse, Dynamic Re-Ranking makes improvements to the relevance of your category pages by boosting results that are trending or rising in popularity.
+You can leverage Algolia’s AI Re-Ranking feature to find trends in your users’ behavior.
+Based on users’ interaction throughout search and browse, AI Re-Ranking improves the relevance of your category pages by boosting results that are trending or rising in popularity.

 Once you set up the category pages and successfully send click/conversion events (requires coding) to Algolia, Algolia starts using this data to detect trends in your user behavior.
-There is no coding required to enable dynamic re-ranking on category pages.
+There is no coding required to enable AI Re-Ranking on category pages.

-Learn more about Dynamic Re-Ranking’s effect on relevance.
+Learn more about AI Re-Ranking’s effect on relevance.

 There are four steps to implement this solution:

 - Send click and conversion events to Algolia